A mortgage broker can get you better deals from banks

 Readtime 5 minutes

-In March, the average interest rate in Spain continued to drop to 4.25%, a slight reduction from the previous month's 4.27%.
+The average interest rate in Spain is 4.27% in April, a slight increase from the previous month's 4.25%.
 This marks a continued decline from 4.91% in January 2024.

 Month